MSU Billings Catalog

 Housing Application

-Residents who complete their online housing application and pay their $125 application fee to reserve a room have entered into a legally binding agreement with Montana State University Billings for the purchase of housing for the academic year.
-Once a student has moved into the residence halls and accepted or signed for a room key and has signed a contract, he/she is financially obligated by the contract for the entire year, and may only be released for the following reasons:
+Residents who complete their online housing application and pay the $125 application fee to reserve a room have entered into a legally binding agreement with Montana State University Billings for the purchase of housing for the academic year.
+Once a student has moved into the residence halls, accepted or signed for a room key, and has signed a contract, he/she is financially obligated by the contract for the entire year, and may only be released for the following reasons:

 1. Withdrawal from Montana State University Billings